-The ATO estimates that there are between 500,000 to 1,000,000 Australians that own cryptocurrency.
-Beginning late 2019, the ATO started collecting records from Australian cryptocurrency designated service providers (DSPs) on an ongoing basis to ensure people were tax compliant.
-DSPs include (but not limited to) brokerage services, payment facilitators, cryptocurrency exchanges, and bitcoin ATM providers.
+The ATO estimates that there are between 500,000 to 1,000,000 Australians who own cryptocurrency.
+Beginning in late 2019, the ATO started collecting records from Australian cryptocurrency designated service providers (DSPs) on an ongoing basis to ensure people were tax compliant.
+DSPs include (but are not limited to) brokerage services, payment facilitators, cryptocurrency exchanges, and bitcoin ATM providers.
 The ATO aims to collect some or part of the data points listed below from 2014 onward.

 The types of information included in these records include:

 - Australian Business Number

 - Email address